tuckerweibell/recipe/src/components/EzSuperRadioButtons/EzSuperRadioButtons.md

 - Have a label with a concise description of the choice.
 - Include an image relevant to each choice to help the user quickly identify the option they're looking for.
-- Have images roughly the same visual wieght, and labels that are roughly the same length, to avoid giving one item more prominence than the others.
+- Have images roughly the same visual weight, and labels that are roughly the same length, to avoid giving one item more prominence than the others.

 Super radio buttons should not: